• Skip to primary navigation

 Fold the edges of the pastry towards the centre to form a rustic edge crust.

-Brush with beaten egg, sprinkle over sugar and bake.
+Brush the pastry with an egg wash, sprinkle over sugar and bake.

-This pie is best served straight from the oven with ice cream!
+This pie is best served straight from the oven with a scoop of vanilla ice cream!
+However, you can also allow it to cool a little and serve at room temperature.

 What is the difference between a pie, a tart and a Galette?

 A pie can be sweet or savory and comprises a pie crust with a filling.
 Pastry is used to line a pie dish which can have shallow or high sides.
-Pies can be open topped, or have a pastry top.
+Pies can be open topped (a single-crust pie), have a top crust (also known as a double crust), or a lattice top.

-Tarts can be sweet or savory and differ from pies as they only have a pastry bottom and sides, they are not topped with pastry.
+Tarts can be sweet or savory and differ from pies as they only have a pastry bottom and sides, they are not topped with pastry but can have a crumb topping.
 Tarts are made using a shallow-sided metal tart pan, often with a loose fitting bottom to allow the tart to be easily removed from the pan.

-A galette is a rustic French dessert - a circle of pastry with a fresh fruit filling.
+A galette is a rustic French dessert - a circle of pastry for the bottom crust with a fresh fruit filling.
 The fruit is placed in the center of the pastry circle and the outer edges of the pastry are folded over the fruit before it is baked in the oven.
 There is less form to a galette than a pie or tart.

 Most stone fruits, like apricots, peaches, plums and nectarines, have a small stone in the centre.
 To remove the stone, use a sharp knife and cut length-ways around the stone, pressing the point of the knife gently against the stone as you go.